rhasanbd/Random-Forest-Wisdom-of-a-Diverse-Crowd/README.md

 If github in unable to render a Jupyter notebook, copy the link of the notebook and enter into the nbviewer: https://nbviewer.jupyter.org/

-These notebooks provide an introduction to the Random Forest model
+These notebooks provide an introduction to the Random Forest model.

 - Notebook 1: Random Forest: Motivation